 Stakeholders from within the Chesapeake Bay watershed desired a statistically valid predictive model that captured underlying cause and effect relationship between habitat characteristics and brook trout within the Chesapeake Bay.
 By building our model for only the Chesapeake Bay watershed (as opposed to a larger, regional extent), it produced results that are not impacted by data, processes, or relationships outside of the Chesapeake Bay watershed.
 During a case study of scale (DS, white paper), we found that when decreasing the extent of the model, that the accuracy of prediction increased in focal watersheds.

-Furthermore, a key objective of the NALCC project is to produce a decision support tool with the capacity to run scenarios.
+Furthermore, a key objective of the NALCC project is to produce a decision support tool with the capacity to run scenarios of how management actions may benefit brook trout habitat.
 To do this, we need a modeling structure that can be run efficiently within a web-based application.
-By utilizing BRT, we were able to quickly produce quantitative measures of probability of presence, natural quality, and stress because BRT can be run in a matter of seconds within the program R. This allows for the creation of an “on-the-fly” scenario-based decision support tool (See Futuring Tool section for more description of this tool).
+The statistical method we use (boosted regression trees, described in a subsequent section) enables us to quickly produce quantitative measures of probability of presence, natural quality, and stress.
+This allows for the creation of an “on-the-fly” scenario-based decision support tool (See Futuring Tool section for more description of this tool).
 The other existing brook trout models cannot be used in this manner.

 Objectives

-The over-riding objective of this project was to construct and validate a predictive model of brook trout distributions both under current climate regimes and under a variety of potential future climate regimes.
+The over-riding objective of this project was to construct a useful Decision Support Tool built upon a validated predictive model of brook trout distributions both under current climate regimes and under a variety of potential future climate regimes.

 Specifically, we: